w2truitt/RqmtMgmt/architecture.md

 - All communication will be over HTTPS.
 - Audit logs will be maintained for compliance and traceability.
 - Error handling and logging will use cloud-native monitoring (e.g., Azure Monitor).
+- All requirements and test cases will be versioned in append-only version/history tables (e.g., RequirementVersions, TestCaseVersions), supporting comparison, rollback, and export of any historical version.
+- The system will provide APIs and UI for generating redline documents that highlight the differences between any two versions or releases of requirements or test cases, supporting regulatory and quality audits.

 ---